‘Stranger Things’ Season 2: Release Date, A New Monster, Eleven Returning

 As we await the return of Stranger Things, there are many clues we can decipher from the Super Bowl trailer.
 Season 2 of Stranger Things returns with a release date on Halloween this year, which is October 31, 2017.
-The trailer shows that we may have a new monster, Eleven is back and Hopper is up to something big.
+The trailer shows that we may have a new monster, Eleven is back, and Hopper is up to something big.

-In the finale of the first season with saw Hopper get into a car with some mysterious people and it seems like he knows Eleven is still alive as he leaves her favorite snack Eggo in the middle of the woods.
+In the finale of the first season with saw Hopper get into a car with some mysterious people, and it seems like he knows Eleven is still alive as he leaves her favorite snack, Eggo, in the middle of the woods.
 He is also seen digging in the trailer, while a glimpse of Eleven’s face upside down is shown, which may suggest she is stuck in the Upside Down world.

-The Stranger Things kids are back and they are wearing a Ghostbusters outfit, which is another nod to the 80’s – the time period the series in based on.
-Will, who is played by Noah Schnapp was stuck in the Upside Down for most of Season 1; however, he has been upgraded to the main cast in the second season.
+The Stranger Things kids are back, and they are wearing a Ghostbusters outfit, which is another nod to the 80’s; the time period the series in based on.
+Will, who is played by Noah Schnapp, was stuck in the Upside Down for most of Season 1, but he has been upgraded to the main cast in the second season.

 sƃuıɥʇɹǝƃuɐɹʇs# ɹɐǝʎ ʇxǝu noʎ ǝǝs uoıʇɔnpoɹd uı ʞɔɐq